An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: METHODOLOGY

 \subsection{Z-axis Correction}

-Because the ground is flat enough for most calibration scenarios, and the excitation in the Z-axis direction is not sufficient in this case, the extrinsic parameter calibration effect of LiDAR and pose-sensor in the z-axis direction will be terrible.
+Because the ground is flat enough for most calibration scenarios, and the excitation in the Z-axis direction is not sufficient in this case, the extrinsic parameter calibration effect of LiDAR and GNSS/INS in the z-axis direction will be terrible.
 To solve this problem, we propose to use fiducial points to optimize the calibration of the z-axis.
-Because the pose-sensor is output by the fusion of GPS and IMU, it outputs a global Pose.
 The fiducial points are the three-dimensional point of the accurate world coordinates measured by the positioning device.
-In our calibration venue, we can randomly select three or more points on the ground as the fiducial points for precise measurements.
-Optimize the error of the Z axis through the fiducial points to further reduce the mapping error in height to a smaller value.
+The number of fiducial points is three or more.
+It is worth mentioning that each calibration venue only needs to measure the fiducial points once in advance, and any subsequent calibration of vehicles can be performed at this calibration venue without re-measurement of the fiducial points.

-After obtaining the precision calibration results, the last step is to correct the z-direction translation of the calibration results.
-As we mentioned above, due to the lack of movement of the vehicle in the z-axis direction, the results obtained are likely to have errors in the translation in the z-direction, and only the calibration results with 5-Dimensional accuracy can be obtained.
 Finally, we correct the situation on the z-axis.
-We take $K$ reference points of the whole map and project the map to the global coordinate system to build a local map.
-Then the nearest neighbor of each datum point is found on the local map for least square optimization to obtain the final corrected offset on the Z axis.
+We take $K$ fiducial points of the whole map and project the map to the global coordinate system to build a local map.
+Then the nearest neighbor of each fiducial point is found on the local map for least square optimization to obtain the final corrected offset on the Z axis.
+Moreover, this process takes almost no time shown in Table \ref{table:rough_time}.
 The optimization equation is as follows: Where $X_{bi}$ represents the i-th fiducial point and $X_{mi}$ represents the nearest neighbor point of the i-th fiducial point in the local map.
-Fig.~\ref{Fig.z-axis} shows the height error between the ground point on the local map and the reference point in the actual global coordinate system due to the z-axis error.
+Fig.~\ref{Fig.z-axis} shows the height error between the ground point on the local map and the fiducial point in the actual global coordinate system due to the z-axis error.
 Fig.~\ref{Fig.z-axis_correction} shows the projection results of the map with and without Z-axis correction onto the image.
 If the Z-axis is corrected, it can be perfectly matched.
 Otherwise, some errors in the z-axis will cause misaligning in height.
+The performance at this stage is evaluated by quantitative evaluation in Table \ref{table:result}.